High Quality Mental Health & Addiction Services

 Sasha Soon, Ph.D.

-Dr. Sasha Soon holds a Ph.D. in Clinical Psychology with a history of working in education and behavioral health for over 10 years.
+Dr. Sasha Soon holds a Ph.D. in Clinical Psychology with a history of working in education and behavioral health for almost 20 years.
 Before attaining her doctorate, Dr. Soon completed a master’s degree in Forensic Psychology and worked with the mental health needs of the criminal justice population in Brooklyn and Queens.
 In her early career as a psychologist, Dr. Soon worked at Queensborough Community College as a counselor and an adjunct professor where she was introduced to formal psychotherapy that set the stage for her current position.
-Dr. Soon has been employed at the Bleuler Psychotherapy Center for nine years beginning with a position as a clinician and for the last two years as the agency’s Director of Intake and Community Relations.
-Dr. Soon is currently focused on connecting Bleuler to other community-based organizations in an effort to bring vital services to the agency’s clients as well as promote the reputation of the center.
+Dr. Soon has been employed at the Bleuler Psychotherapy Center for 15 years beginning with a position as a clinician and for the last nine years in administrative roles including the Director of Intake and Community Relations and supervisor of the OMH grant funded program Community Mental Health Promotion & Support (COMHPS).
+Dr. Soon is focused on connecting Bleuler to other community-based organizations in an effort to bring vital services to the agency’s clients as well as promote the reputation of the center.
 Her team at Bleuler is responsible for promoting open access and rapid engagement to care as well as providing a warm handoff to clinical staff when treatment begins.
 Dr. Soon has also been successful at bringing mental health awareness to several schools in Queens and is an active member of the Queens County Re-Entry Task force that assists with the reintegration of citizens returning home from incarceration.
+Most recently, she took on the role of the agency’s Compliance Officer with the goal of ensuring that the organization is aligned with standards set forth by the Office of Mental Health, the Office of Addiction Services & Support and the Office of the Medicaid Inspector General.

 Elena Chertina, MA